 Currently Not Collectible Status and Tax Refunds

-Although the Hardship Program stops IRS collection activities while you are deemed currently not collectible and unavle to pay your tax, the matter of tax refunds is different.
+Although the Hardship Program stops IRS collection activities while you are deemed currently not collectible, the matter of tax refunds is different.

 If you are due a refund from a filed tax return, expect the IRS to keep the refund and apply it to your tax debt.
 This is common.